rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The email address.
 This MUST be an *addr-spec* value as defined in Section 3.4.1 of [@RFC5322].
 - contexts: `Context[Boolean]` (optional)
   The contexts in which to use this email address.
 The value for each key in the object MUST be `true`.
-- isPreferred: Boolean (optional, default: false).
+- pref: Preference (optional)
-  Whether this email address is the preferred for its type.
-This SHOULD only be one per type.
+  The preference of this email address in relation to other email addresses.

 ### phones
 Type: `Id[Phone]` (optional).